Kiriko (Overwatch): Gameplay and art

 Qiu Fang, lead concept artist on Overwatch 2, described her as a "battle healer".
 Her mobility, particularly for a healer, is notable, although her main in-game role is to heal and protect allies.
 Her speed is comparable to that of Genji's and Tracer's, while her healing output is on par with Mercy and Moira.
 Due to the combination of her healing role and her fast speed, she is able to jump in and out of combat quickly, with Fang stating "not a sit-back-and-heal type of hero".
 According to Blizzard associate narrative designer Kyungseo Min, Kiriko's design was heavily inspired by Genji.
 An initial question posed by the game's development team while designing Kiriko was "How can we create a support hero that DPS players [who] like Genji would enjoy playing?"
+Additionally, the kunai featured as part of Kiriko's kit were initially designed for Genji's, before they were ultimately swapped out of his kit in favor of shuriken.
 Kiriko's ability to deal considerable damage was part of the development team's aim to make their support characters more "survivable" and to remove "hard counters".
 Game director Aaron Keller stated, "we're trying to take some of those really hard rock, paper, scissors interactions out of the game, and [replace] them with more player choice."

+Much has been written about Kiriko's buggy status in-game, with Blizzard making several post-release patch updates addressing such bugs.
+Nevertheless, some players found that the addressed bugs related to her Swift Step ability persisted even after Blizzard's changes.
+Blizzard has also added skins for Kiriko.
+One such skin, "Terrible Tornado", featured Kiriko cosplaying the One-Punch Man character Tatsumaki, with the game's art director Dion Rogers noting that Kiriko's silhouette being a fit with Tatsumaki's made the skin compatible with the former.
+Rogers added that the skin does not compromise Kiriko's visual identity due to its treatment as in-universe cosplay.